| Home >> Varia >> Bachelor's Kit

 Some problems cannot be solved otherwise than by insurance.
 Remember insurance is just another manifestation of solidarity.
 Take for example fire insurance.
 We know every year "X number" of houses will burn down.
 So everybody contributes a little bit to a pot of money (i.e. insurance premiums), and that money is distributed to the unlucky few who lose everything that year because of fire.
 Therefore these unlucky few can once again become productive citizens, resume paying their insurance premiums, and the following year contribute to the recovery of the next unlucky few.

 After God and Nation, your best defence is yourself, but yourself with a healthy mind in a healthy body ("Mens sana in corpore sano").
 The necessity of a healthy body is obvious: just think about the horrible consequences of diseases (diabetes, cardio-vascular diseases, etc.).
-Not only must you return to your healthy body mass, but you also have to be «fit to fight», which implies a physical training program with the three standard components: aerobic exercises (like jogging, swimming, etc.), stretching exercises, and callisthenics (like push-ups, chin-ups and sit-ups, etc.).
+Not only must you return to your healthy body mass, but you also have to be «fit to fight», which implies a physical training program with the three standard components: aerobic exercises (like jogging, swimming, etc.), stretching exercises, and callisthenics (like sit-ups, push-ups and chin-ups, etc.).
 When it comes to surviving, your most important material weapon is your body.

 For its part, a "healthy mind" is first of all a healthy will, in other words you must acquire all moral virtues, as we've just said.
 But a "healthy mind" also means acquiring what philosophers call "intellectual virtues" (these days people would use expressions like "knowledge" or "skills").
 Some obvious examples of things you should learn and practice to improve your chances of survival in worst-case scenarios are: